Last Updated on December 20, 2024 by Edward Harris

 Mostly available through employer-group plans, there are also some private contracts (Platinum and Gold Exchange plans through Open Enrollment) that offer first-dollar coverage.
 You can request free quotes on all types of plans at the top of this page.
 Immediate benefits are usually paid when you buy coverage.
 There also may be a “stated amount” of dollars paid for certain claims on non-compliant policies.
 Often, you will need secondary coverage with these policies since there may be high coinsurance or co-payments.
-It is important, however, to always consider the plan maximum out-of-pocket expenses (MOOP).
+AFLAC and other reputable carriers offer supplemental benefits.

 HMO Plans